athombv/io.home-assistant/README.md

 When you add a light to Home Assistant, this set up is long and then you even need to add it to a dashboard in order to control it.
-If you want to do more with it, you can use automations, scripts or scenes, to expand its possibilities.
+If you want to do more with it, you can use automations, scripts or scenes..
 It is nice that you have done all that, and you will not lose those possibilities when you connect that same exact lamp to Homey, with this app, but Homey has already made an entire user interface for you, with the focus on accessibility, user friendliness and readability.
 With simply opening up Homey and with one tap on a button, that same light takes 2 or 3 less steps to turn on or off.

 And, Home Assistant will still run your scripts, where it turns off all the lights at 9pm, because Homey and Home Assistant do not 'demand' things from each